44YHC/node-nibblets/README.md

 The code is quite cumbersome, so I'll try to outline the execution flow, individual function outputs and notable patterns below.

 >I'd like to note here that purposely limiting yourself to callback style APIs, especially with recursion, makes the code needlessly complicated, unreadable, error prone, and serves only as a proof of concept exercise to demonstrate asynchronous control flow patterns   using only legacy APIs.
->Having written this not so long ago, even now I find the mind-bending patterns necessary to make each crawler version work overwhelming.(See the queue structure from the next version.)
+>Having written this not so long ago, even now I find the mind-bending patterns necessary to make each crawler version work overwhelming.
 >I'd also like to note that a large portion of this app's code is lifted from the book, but with plenty enough of my own input and optimizations, to make it what a cynic might call "legally distinct".
 In any case, I'd gladly discuss the implementation on a call.

 First, the utility functions: